abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/sandboxing-ai-coding-agents-with-lima.md

 limactl edit sandbox --mount-only .:w --start
 ```

-By defualt, inside the VM the directory will be mounted at the exactly same path as it is on your host.
+By default, inside the VM the directory is mounted at exactly the same path as on your host.

 You can add more directories by stopping the VM and extending the `mounts` section in the YAML file that `limactl edit` opens: